mgoellnitz/JFileSync3/README.md

 this decision now would need some rethinking.
 Be aware that this code here is based on the 2007 version JFileSync2.2 and not the more recent 2.3 and 2.4 work, which heads in part in similar directions as my code (ripping out the server, using VFS, presenting a new Windows and even Mac integration).
+I did a manual back sync with 2.3a recently.

 JFileSync is a SourceForge project and available via the following URL: